alevel-petrenko/operating-system/readme.md

 - Change process priority
 - Terminate processes (Kill process)
 - View detailed process information and all system environment variables (not only for a specific process).
-- Writes logs into the .txt file in the root
+- Writes logs into the .txt file with support for concurrent access

 **Technologies:**
 - `System.Diagnostics`